 - Once you finish the survey, don't forget to toggle off raw data recording in the Logging tab

-After you finish raw data logging, you may download RINEX data from Reach to your mobile device or PC.
+After you finish raw data logging, you may download RINEX data from Reach to your mobile device.

 - In ReachView 3, go to the Logging tab

 - Tap on the Download button to export the file

 In case you log raw data in UBX format, you can convert them manually in RTKLIB.

 - Add your rover raw log in the first field and choose output directory